 Miles’ Trick Dog Story

 Last year, The American Kennel Club debuted a new Trick Dog titling path.
 Over the winter holidays, Miles and I were itching for something fun to put our minds to, so I decided to check it out.
 Miles and I really enjoy both the fun and challenge of trick training, so it was a perfect match for our winter blues.
 Miles knows a lot of tricks, so we had an evaluator judge the first levels all at once.
-When we sent the final Champion documentation to the AKC, I received a personal note from the director of AKC Canine Good Citizen and now Trick Dog:
+When we sent the final Champion documentation to the AKC, I received a personal note from the director of AKC Canine Good Citizen:

 Great working dog and great tricks.
 What a nice attitude!